 How High Risk Life Insurance Works

-It is important to note that not all life insurance carriers will underwrite applicants for life insurance in an identical manner.
+No insurance company is the same.
 Therefore, a person who applies to one insurance company may be approved at a Standard policyholder rating at one insurance carrier, yet be approved as a Substandard policyholder at another – even with the very same information on their application for coverage.
-With this in mind, it is always a good idea to apply with more than just one insurer – especially if you work in a high-risk occupation.

 Where to Find Life Insurance